cosmic-api/cosmic-docs/source/models.rst

 corresponding models, each model containing a serialization and a normalization function.

-The normalized form of the built-in types is implementation-dependent and will be defined in language-specific documentation.
+The native form of the built-in types is implementation-dependent and will be defined in language-specific documentation.
 The serialized form and the validation logic, however, is identical across all implementations.
 Below is a list of all built-in models and their validation logic.